milosilo/redteam/README.md

   - https://milosilo.com/hacking/command-and-controlc2-systems-with-examples/

-  - There is a readme for operations below and in the folder.
+  - There is a readme for operations below and in the c2 library folder.